gdams/adoptium/content/blog/eclipse-temurin-8u432-11025-1713-2105-2301-available/index.md

 ### Container Updates

+#### GPG Verification Added to Eclipse Temurin images

+This release introduces GPG verification for Eclipse Temurin container downloads, adding integrity and authenticity checks for greater security.
+As part of this enhancement, the `gnupg` package is now included in all Ubuntu and Alpine-based container images, which could be a breaking change for some workflows.
+This adjustment ensures that users receive verified binaries but may impact containers that previously operated without gnupg installed.
+For further details, refer to [PR #673](https://github.com/adoptium/containers/pull/673).

 #### General availability of RISC-V container images

 In this release, we are introducing support for RISC-V (riscv64) architecture with new Docker images for Eclipse Temurin, available from JDK 17 onwards.
 This addition enables broader compatibility and performance on RISC-V platforms, furthering our commitment to supporting diverse architectures in the open-source ecosystem.